Texas Senior Fishing License Cost and Requirements in 2026

-If you’re 65 or older and live in Texas, you can usually buy a discounted fishing package instead of paying the standard adult rate.
+If you’re 65 or older and live in Texas, you can usually buy a discounted fishing package.
+You pay less than the standard adult rate.
 As of 2026-01-19, the main senior options are $12 for a Senior Freshwater Package, $17 for a Senior Saltwater Package, or $22 for a Senior All-Water Package.
 These packages run through Aug.
-31 (the end of the Texas license year).
+31. That’s the end of the Texas license year.

-Official fees and rules change from time to time, so it’s smart to double-check Texas Parks & Wildlife (TPWD) before you buy.
+Official fees and rules change sometimes.
+Double-check with Texas Parks & Wildlife (TPWD) before you buy.
 See TPWD fishing licenses and packages and the official online license sales page.

 Key takeaways

-- Texas residents born before Jan.
-1, 1931 are exempt from the fishing license requirement, but certain saltwater species may still require tags.
+• Texas residents born before Jan.
+1, 1931 are exempt from the fishing license requirement.
+Certain saltwater species may still require tags.

-- Everyone can fish without a license on Free Fishing Day (first Saturday in June), and you can fish year-round without a license inside Texas State Parks (park entry fees still apply).
+• Everyone can fish without a license on Free Fishing Day (first Saturday in June).
+You can also fish year-round without a license inside Texas State Parks.
+Park entry fees still apply.

 Age Brackets and Corresponding License Prices